 Once upon a time being told that there’d be a new Neverland would sound magically beautiful to everyone, but now it’s frightening and unwanted.

 Flashback: This week’s flashback takes place moments after Regina threatens the Charmings on their wedding day.
-During their honeymoon Snow convinces Charming to search for Medusa in order to cut off her head, and use it to turn Regina into stone.
+During their honeymoon, Snow convinces Charming to search for Medusa in order to cut off her head, and use it to turn Regina into stone.
 Their plan backfires because Charming looks Medusa in the eyes, and becomes a statue himself until a message from Regina influences Snow’s new plan where she shows Medusa her own reflection, and frees Charming.
 This particular instant in the Charmings’ lives exemplifies the concept that bad things will always happen but that doesn’t mean anyone should stop living.
-It also proved how alike darling savior Emma and her mother are.
+It also proved how alike Emma and her mother are.

-Modern Day: We say goodbye to the beloved Blue Fairy as her time comes to an end when the Shadow takes her life.
-There’s always a significant reason in regards to the lives that are lost in Storybrooke, and our thoughts on the matter are that just as she had resolutions to the first curse, she would’ve had them for the current one coming.
+Modern Day: We say goodbye to the Blue Fairy as her time comes to an end when the Shadow takes her life.
+There’s always a significant reason in regard to the lives that are lost in Storybrooke, and our thoughts on the matter are that just as she had resolutions to the first curse, she would’ve had them for the current one coming.

 Meanwhile, Emma’s intuitions tell her that Henry isn’t acting like himself and it isn’t because he chooses Regina – more on the topic in a bit – it’s a result of Henry not recognizing the book and essentially being reserved when he’s generally the heart of Storybrooke.
 Her intuitions are proven to be right when Hook clarifies that the only person the Shadow listens to is Pan, and once he’s released from the Pandora Box, they learn of the switch.